JCPenney stores get a temporary lifeline

 “Since announcing store closures, affected locations have seen better than expected sales and traffic, which is common when store closures are announced,” Thomas said.
 “Traffic typically increases for a variety of reasons, including curiosity, nostalgia and the lure of lower prices.”

 JCPenney first announced plans to close the stores in February, saying it wanted to shift its focus to its best performing stores.
 The company — like most players in the brick-and-mortar retail industry — hasn’t been performing well.
-Its stock is down nearly 30% in 2017.
+Its stock is down nearly 30 percent in 2017.

 Companies that once thrived with storefronts across the country have been beaten down by e-commerce, particularly by digital retail giants like Amazon.